RoboMod/mozilla_sync_device/README.md

 mozilla_sync_device
 ===================

-Gives ownCloud the ability to act like a Mozilla Sync device to sync the bookmarks
+Synces the bookmarks in your Mozilla Sync data to the ownCloud bookmarks.

+Requires the Mozilla Sync app to be activated.

 **Under development: Don't use this version!!!**